UCIDataScienceInitiative/IntroToJulia/Markdown/IntermediateProblems.md

 ######  Part 2

-Do ?linspace.
-Make your own LinSpace object using the array interface.
+A LinSpace object is a lazy representation of `N` values from `start` to `stop`.
+Use the Array interface to implement a lazy version of the LinSpace.
+Test against `range(start,stop=stop,length=N)`.

 http://ucidatascienceinitiative.github.io/IntroToJulia/Html/ArrayIteratorInterfaces

-(Note, `linspace` has extra accuracy enhancing changes.
+(Note, Base's range type has extra accuracy enhancing changes.
 Just do the "simple" implementation")

 ##### Part 3